orangetrialtruck/orangetrialtruck.github.io/content/posts/toyouta-hilux/index.md

 <!--more-->

 This model was designed by: [RM8 LEGO Garage - BrickGarage](https://rebrickable.com/mocs/MOC-126570/).
-I added custom LED lights (front and rear) and modified the steering box a bit to fit a Chinese servo motor that can only turn 90°.
+I added custom LED lights (front and rear), modified the steering mechanism a bit (to fit a Chinese servo motor that can only turn 90°), replaced regular LEGO cardan joints with the metal ones.

 ## Specs:
 * Steering: PF Servo motor